jordbort/lemony-friend/README.md

 - `cli settings timeZone` or `cli s tz` (string)

 Use this command to change lemony_friend's default time zone.
 This is primarily used in response to the `!time` command.
-A list of valid time zones can be found at <link>
+A list of valid time zones can be found [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).

+- `cli settings autoBan` or `cli s ab` (array of phrases)

+Use this command to change lemony_friend's list of phrases from a first-time chatter that will result in an automatic ban.
+Use `cli settings autoBan add <your phrase>` to add one phrase, `cli settings autoBan delete <banned phrase>` to delete one phrase, or use `cli settings autoBan clear` to empty the entire list.
+"Add", "delete", and "clear" can also be abbreviated to "a", "d", and "c", respectively.
+Phrases are implemented in a non-case-sensitive way.

 - `cli settings realRPS` or `cli s rps` (boolean)